iberisoft/CloudScale/README.md

 The device and its Android-based applications use the MQTT protocol for information exchange.
 The message topics start from `cloud/scale/id` where `id` is the device ID.

+### cloud/scale/id/heartbeat

+The device publishes this message periodically.

 ### cloud/scale/id/weight

 The device publishes the weight value.
 Payload is a JSON object: